Charles Dickens Museum

 Free entry to the Charles Dickens Museum with the London Pass

-The London Pass gives you free entry to the Charles Dickens Museum and over 80 other attractions in and around London.
+The London Pass gives you free entry to the Charles Dickens Museum plus entry to over 80 other attractions in London.

 We may earn a small commission if you purchase a London Pass after clicking this link.